nasa-jpl/osr-rover-code/setup/rpi.md

 ### 2.3 Enable SSH

 You probably will also want to connect to your newly configured RPi remotely over ssh, rather than having to using a separate monitor every time.
+Instructions [here](https://askubuntu.com/a/681768).

-1. Instructions [here](https://askubuntu.com/a/681768).
-Namely, run `sudo systemctl enable ssh.socket` from the command line
+1. Basically, run `sudo systemctl enable ssh.socket` from the command line
 3. Now you should be able to login from your dev machine. `ssh ubuntu@192.168.1.18`, using the ip address for your RPi that you found above.
 4. It should prompt you for a password.
 Once you enter it successfully, you'll be logged on!
 The `enable` step above should configure the ssh server to automatically come up on reboot, so you can just login to the RPi remotely from now on.